heseltime/heseltime.github.io/pages/rDai.md

 # LSTM in the Linz-AI-Curriculum

-It's a core course for the Master's.
+It's a core course for the Master's, treating a core AI datastructure so to speak, maybe as central as Convolutional Neural Networks, and at least framing the perspective on Transformers (where there is no separate course).
 After all, JKU's [Sepp Hochreiter](https://en.wikipedia.org/wiki/Sepp_Hochreiter) [invented LSTM (Long-Short-Term Memory)](https://www.bioinf.jku.at/publications/older/2604.pdf), but to go there, you need to [start from RNNs (Recurrent Neural Networks)](https://colah.github.io/posts/2015-08-Understanding-LSTMs/) first.

 $$ \frac{P(B \vert A)\cdot P(A)}{P(B)} $$